Keyed Car and Other Vandalism Prevention Tips

 Make your car less attractive to thieves and vandals.
 Don't leave anything of value in plain sight or on the seats, even if they’re tucked under a concealing jacket or blanket.
 Lock your valuables in the trunk or glove compartment or hide them under a seat.

 Better yet, take them with you.
 Don't give a thief any incentive to break your window.

 Install an Immobilizer

 It doesn't hurt to be on good terms with your neighbors.
 First of all, they'll be more likely to look out for you and your car.
-And second, it's much less likely that one of them will want to vandalize your property they and their kids actually like you.
+And second, it's much less likely that one of them will want to vandalize your property if they actually like you.
+Sometimes, even that isn't enough...kids will be kids.
+But you might be able to work the insurance claim out with the parents and help the kid at the same time.

 Use Common Sense